-Details of the Windows® 98 SE or Windows® 2000 operating system will not be mentioned in this manual.
-If you have any problems with Windows® 98 SE or Windows® 2000 installation, operations, or settings, please refer to your Windows® 98 SE or Windows® 2000 user's manual or other databases provided by Microsoft® Corporation.
+Details of the Windows® 2000 operating system will not be mentioned in this manual.
+If you have any problems with Windows® 2000 installation, operations, or settings, please refer to your Windows® 2000 user's manual or other databases provided by Microsoft® Corporation.

-Insert the KR7A-133/KR7A-133R CD into your CD-ROM drive, it should execute the program automatically.
+Insert the AT7 series CD into your CD-ROM drive, it should execute the program automatically.
 If not, you can go to the CD location and execute the execution file at the main directory of the CD.
 After it has been executed you will see the screen below.